About Us

 Executive Board 2022-2023

-Vice-President: Angelo Santos | asanto7@gmu.edu
+President: Angelo Santos | asanto7@gmu.edu

 Angelo Santos comes to the Schar School after working for five years in multilateral organizations, including the World Bank and the Asian Development Bank, where he was involved in the monitoring and evaluation of development aid projects.
 At the Schar School, he works on a research project that analyzes the fertility stall in Sub-Saharan Africa and the links between democracy and development.
 His experience in and passion for international development prompted him to focus his dissertation on the effects of climate shocks on human capital outcomes in developing countries.
 In his free time, he enjoys playing the keyboards, running, and exploring different bars in D.C.

-Treasurer: Jared Wold | jwold2@gmu.edu
+Vice-President: Jared Wold | jwold2@gmu.edu

-Jared Wold is a 3rd-year Ph.D.
+Jared Wold is a 4th-year Ph.D.
 Student in the Public Policy Program.
 His research interests include Discrimination, Credit Markets, and Migration.
 He currently works for the Census Bureau and has previously worked in Banking and in Technical Theatre.
 He holds B.A.s in Economics and Political Science from the University of Colorado, Boulder.

-Secretary: James Vizzard | jvizzard@gmu.edu
+Secretary: Sungbin Park | spark224@gmu.edu